breadbrowser/bluesky-bot/README.md

-this create a bot for bluesky using the openai api
+this creates a bot for bluesky using the openai api